nygard/class-dump/README.md

       # Generate symbols map and write it to SWTableViewCell/symbols.h
       ios-class-guard \
         --sdk-ios 7.1 \
-        SWTableViewCell-no-obfuscated.xcarchive/Products/Applications/SWTableViewCell.app/SWTableViewCell > SWTableViewCell/symbols.h
+        SWTableViewCell-no-obfuscated.xcarchive/Products/Applications/SWTableViewCell.app/SWTableViewCell -O SWTableViewCell/symbols.h

-4. Do ```bash generate_symbols_map``` everytime when you want to regenerate symbols map.
+4. Do ```bash generate_symbols_map``` every time when you want to regenerate symbols map.
 It should be done every release.
+Store symbols mapping json file so you can get real symbol names in case of a crash.

 5. The presented way is the simplest one.
 You can also add additional target that will automatically regenerate symbols map during compilation.